Mount Hunter (Alaska)

 Mount Hunter or Begguya is a mountain in Denali National Park in Alaska.
 It is approximately 8 mi south of Denali, the highest peak in North America.
 "Begguya" means child (of Denali) in the Dena'ina language.
 Mount Hunter is the third-highest major peak in the Alaska Range.

 Mount Hunter has a complex structure: it is topped by a large, low-angled glacier plateau, connecting the North (Main) Summit and the South Summit (13965 ft).
 Long, corniced ridges extend in various directions; between them are exceptionally steep faces.

 Naming of the mountain

 The native name for the mountain is Begguya, meaning "Denali's Child".
 Early prospectors referred to the mountain as Mount Roosevelt.
-In 1903, Robert Dunn, a reporter for the New York Commercial Advertiser, visited the area as part of Frederick Cook's attempt to climb Mount McKinley.
+In 1903, Robert Dunn, a reporter for the New York Commercial Advertiser, visited the area as part of Frederick Cook's attempt to climb Denali.
 He bestowed the name of his aunt Anna Falconnet Hunter (1885–1941), who financed his trip, on a high nearby mountain, prominent from the northwest.
 This was, in fact, a different peak, now known as Kahiltna Dome.
 The name Hunter was mistakenly applied to the present-day Mount Hunter by a government surveyor in 1906.

 In October 2010, the South Summit was named Mount Stevens, after Ted Stevens (1923–2010), a former senator of Alaska.